 Kaiser Heinrich VI …who only lived for 32 years…was also a poet and influenced the onset of the medieval concept of chivalry.
 His portrait was the first of 100 in the German medieval book of poetry, the Codex Manesse, also referred to as the Heidelberger Grosse Handschrift.

 Also worth mentioning…in 1193, Kaiser Heinrich arrested Richard the Lionheart, King of England, whom he had captured on his way back from the Third Crusade.
 Richard was imprisoned at Trifels Castle, in revenge for Richard’s support of a massive conspiracy against the emperor…which included the Archchancellor of Germany, Duke Ottokar I of Bohemia, as well Heinrich the Lion, the Swabian House of Zähringen and the Pope.
-Ignoring the threat of excommunication by Pope Celestine III for imprisoning a former crusader, he held the English King for a ransom.
+Kaiser Heinrich Ignored the threat of excommunication by Pope Celestine III.. for imprisoning a former crusader.. and held the English King for a ransom.